-Subpart D, Part 257 applies to owners and operators of new and existing landfills and surface impoundments, including lateral expansions of such units that dispose or otherwise engage in solid waste management of CCRs generated from combustion of coal in electric power generation.
+Under Subpart D, 40 C.F.R.
+Part 257, the CCR rule establishes a comprehensive set of requirements for the safe disposal of CCR material generated from combustion of coal in electric power generation, commonly known as coal ash.
+The CCR rule applies to owners and operators of new and existing landfills, and surface impoundments (commonly referred to as ash ponds), including lateral expansions of such units that dispose or otherwise engage in solid waste management of CCR generated from combustion of coal in electric power generation.

-On November 22, 2016, the Georgia Environmental Protection Division amended the Georgia Rules of Solid Waste Management to include comprehensive requirements for the disposal of CCRs in landfills and surface impoundments in Georgia at electric generating facilities regardless of their operational status or when the electric generating facility ceased producing electricity.
-The Georgia CCR rule requires owners and operators of landfills and surface impoundments containing CCRs to submit an application for a Solid Waste Handling Permit by November 22, 2018.
+On November 22, 2016, the Georgia Environmental Protection Division (EPD) amended the Georgia Rules for Solid Waste Management, 391-3-4-.10, to include comprehensive requirements for the disposal of CCR in landfills and surface impoundments at electric generating facilities regardless of their operational status or when the facility ceased producing electricity.
+The Georgia CCR rule required owners and operators of landfills and surface impoundments containing CCR to submit an application for a Solid Waste Handling Permit by November 22, 2018.

-Each CCR unit subject to the final rule requirements will record compliance with these requirements in the facility's operating record, notify the state of decisions and maintain this publicly available website of compliance information.
+Each CCR unit will record compliance with rule requirements in the facility's operating record, notify the state as required, and maintain this publicly available website.
 These requirements help ensure transparency and provide citizens with the information about our CCR units.

 View plant specific documents for CCR rule compliance, groundwater monitoring, dewatering and ash pond closures.